ashleywolf/repository-validator/src/prd.md

    - Why it matters: Ensures sensitive information in commit history is removed
    - Success criteria: Clear instructions for safely squashing repository history

+10. **Theme Toggle**
+    - What it does: Allows users to switch between dark and light themes
+    - Why it matters: Improves accessibility and user comfort in different environments
+    - Success criteria: Seamless theme switching that persists across sessions

 ## Design Direction

 ### Visual Tone & Identity